 Pro: Former Rental Cars are Typically Newer Models

 Rental car companies want to entice customers with fresh vehicles, not models from 10 years ago.
-To make room on their lots for the new cars that they buy on a regular basis, rental car companies need to sell their “older” vehicles—vehicles that are usually only a couple years young, which is ideal for used car buying.
+To make room on their lots for the new cars that they buy on a regular basis, rental car companies need to sell their “older” cars—vehicles that are usually only a couple years young, which is ideal for used car buying.
 A two-year-old former rental car may come with recent technology and safety features, but at a lower price than the same two-year-old model driven by a single owner.

 Con: Rental Cars Often Have High Mileage